pedro2555/eve/docs/index.rst

 -----------
 Eve REST framework is a :doc:`collaboratively funded project <funding>`.
-If you run a business and are using Eve in a revenue-generating product, it would make business sense to sponsor Eve development: it ensures the project that your product relies on stays healthy and actively maintained.
+If you run a business and are using Eve in a revenue-generating product, it would make business sense to sponsor Eve development: it helps ensure the project that your product relies on stays healthy and actively maintained.
 Individual users are also welcome to make either a recurring pledge or a one time donation if Eve has helped you in your work or personal projects.
 Every single sign-up makes